nicolaierbs/logic-brainteaser/README.md

 ### Finding the heavy ball on a scale
 This brainteaser is a 'classic' brainteaser where you have a scale and three or nine balls.
 One ball is heavier and you need to find it by using the scale only once (twice).

+## Usage
+Feel free to use the notebooks for education or any other purpos.
+Keep in mind that there are often many possible solutions and these solutions can be further improved.